The ADO data connector for WorkBoard allows the user to pull progress based on available queries in ADO and specified issue status.

-Force a Sync on a Single Azure DevOps Key Result:
+Force a Sync on a Single Key Result:

-- Select Key Result to go to the Key Results Details page.
+- Select Key Result to navigate to the Key Results Details page.

-- Choose the Kebab menu in the upper right-hand corner.
+- Click the kebab menu (3 dots) in the upper right-hand corner of the page.

 Force a Sync for all Key Result Integrations:

-- From the My Objectives Page, select the Kebab icon in the upper right-hand corner.
+- From the My Objectives Page, select the kebab menu in the upper right-hand corner.

 - Select Sync Integration Data.